- Cut:Whole Turkey

 Check for doneness.

 A meat thermometer is essential for turkey.
-The turkey is done when the temperature reaches 165°F inside the thickest part of the breast or about 175°F at the thigh.
-In general, it will take roughly three hours to cook your turkey, depending on its size.
+It’s done when the temperature reaches 165°F inside the thickest part of the breast or about 175°F at the thigh.
+In general, it will take roughly three hours to cook your turkey, depending on size.

 Rest, carve, and serve.

-Once the bird reaches the target temperature, take it off the grill, and let the turkey rest for 20 to 30 minutes prior to carving.
-This will allow juices to redistribute throughout the bird.
-We recommend removing each side of the breast from the bird in one piece, then slicing across the grain.
+Once the turkey reaches the target temperature, take it off the grill, and let rest for 20 to 30 minutes before carving.
+This allows juices to redistribute throughout the bird.
+We recommend removing each side of the breast in one piece, then slicing across the grain.